 So, it’s no wonder people make mistakes while identifying them.

 Philodendron Plowmanii vs. Mamei

 Philodendron mamei is often mistaken for Plowmanii due to their identical striking resemblance.

 Meanwhile, Plowmanii has widely spaced veins with no variegation in its leaf.

-Secondly, Plowmanii has unique fabric-like ruffly edge petioles, which are not present (or very small ones) in the Mamei plant.
+Secondly, Plowmanii has unique fabric-like ruffly edge petioles, which are not present (or very small) in the Mamei plant.

-Other than these two major differences, you can feel and observe the veins on the leaf of Plowmanii a bit more sunken than of Philodendron Mamei leaf.
+Other than these two significant differences, you can feel and observe the veins on the leaf of Plowmanii a bit more hollow than those of the Philodendron mamei leaf.

 Philodendron Plowmanii vs. Gloriosum

 Another Philodendron species that is often falsely identified as Plowmanii is Philodendron gloriosum.